drylith/siege-summary-swex-plugin/README.md

 Check out the originial, all credits to him: https://github.com/levysaar/siege-insights-swex-plugin
 - It's only changed to upload your json-files automatically to my website: https://siege-summary.de

+## Special thanks to `Salty` and `Ewu` providing me the data to develop!
+- If you experience/encounter bugs or got some suggestions drop them in my discord: https://discord.gg/MfdubafUMm
+- You will also be able to see upcoming features on the Discord

 ## How to "install"
 - Download the latest version release (`asar` file) - 'Placeholder'
 - Put the plugin `asar` file in `{SWExporter Files Path}/plugins`